AbdullahKamal9/california-housing-price-prediction/README.md

 - `main.py` is focused on training and evaluation.
 - `main_old.py` includes the inference pipeline for saving predictions.
 - Make sure `output.csv` is not open in another application when running inference.

+## Included sample data

+- `sample_input.csv`: a small subset of the dataset for quick testing and demonstration.
+Use this file if you don't want to include the full `housing.csv` in the repository.

+If you need the full `housing.csv`, host it externally (Google Drive, Kaggle, etc.) and add a download link here instead of committing the full dataset.